Neighborhood Pharmacy Can Help with Breast Cancer Medication Costs

 Over the past two years, the pharmacists have been able to recommend over-the-counter or herbal medicines to help me with side effects.
 For example, they recommended Melatonin as I was having sleep issues.
 Because they all knew that I wasn’t a fan of taking pills (I tend to gag a lot), they ordered liquid Melatonin just for me!

-When you become a regular customer at your local pharmacy, your pharmacist can prepare your medicines when they know you are due for a refill.
+When you become a regular customer at your local pharmacy, your pharmacist can prepare your breast cancer medications when they know you are due for a refill.
 They will also work with your insurance company if you are having issues filling a prescription.
 They will also be very familiar with your prescriptions and can help you avoid dangerous drug interactions.

 #2 – Your neighborhood pharmacy may offer discounts